alanorwick/mosaic/README.md

 |    ---    |     ---    |   ---    |
 | ![](https://storage.googleapis.com/nectar-mosaic-public/images/pub-site/workflow-2.png)    |    ![](https://storage.googleapis.com/nectar-mosaic-public/images/pub-site/workflow1.png)    |    ![](https://storage.googleapis.com/nectar-mosaic-public/images/pub-site/home.png)   |

-With this in place you can point to a deployment, choose a branch/commit, and MOSAIC will build an image [locally](https://github.com/nectar-cs/mosaic#docker-inside-docker), push it to your image registry, and force the right pods to pull the image.
+With this in place you can point to a deployment, choose a branch/commit, and MOSAIC build an image from source, push it to your image registry, and force the right pods to pull the image (this all takes place in your cluster).

 |   Choose a Branch/Commit   |   Watch it build locally   |    See Git Commit   |
 |   ---   |    ---   |    ---   |
 | ![](https://storage.googleapis.com/nectar-mosaic-public/images/pub-site/image-op-git-1.png)    |    ![](https://storage.googleapis.com/nectar-mosaic-public/images/pub-site/image-op-git-2.png)    |    ![](https://storage.googleapis.com/nectar-mosaic-public/images/pub-site/commit.png)   |

-We think that solidifying the bond between source, container, and K8s is a powerful idea, and we'll be rolling out features that exploit the bindings we're created more deeply.
+We think that solidifying the bond between source, container, and K8s is a powerful idea, and we'll be rolling out features that exploit the bindings more deeply.

 # Root Cause Analysis